genesislabs-research/PRAGMI-Architecture-/S-ROS/Readme.md

 Tiny Tim operates as the dedicated testing kernel, while the distinct, larger Timmy model serves as the full-scale learning engine.
 These are the active, real-time learning centers a small version for testing and a larger version for deployment.
 When the robot encounters a novel environment or fails a routine, they take over.
 They learn causal, procedural sequencing through doubt-modulated Spiking-Timing-Dependent Plasticity (STDP), rewiring pathways on the fly until a new physical skill hits the strict 0.007 MSE threshold.

 ### 2. Theo (The Lightweight Biological Logic Gate & Execution Core)
 Theo is a radically lightweight, frozen biological logic gate.
 It does not learn.
 It executes.
 Powered by a 64-Kilobyte procedural spiking RAM (S-CAM), it operates strictly on deterministic, one-hot encoded spikes.
-Once the plastic side masters a skill, that validated sequence is permanently POKEd into Theo's rigid memory block for zero-hallucination hardware actuation.
+Once the plastic side masters a skill, that validated sequence is permanently POKEd into Theo's rigid memory block for near-zero ambiguity under constrained input encoding for hardware actuation.
- * **Zero ambiguity.**
- * **Zero hallucination.**
+ * **near-zero ambiguity under constrained input encodingZero ambiguity**
- * **Pure deterministic translation** from ASCII/bytes to spikes, and spikes to machine commands.
+ * **near pure deterministic translation** from ASCII/bytes to spikes, and spikes to machine commands.

 ### 3. S-CAM (Spiking Content-Addressable Memory 64K Procedural RAM)